schlawiner/fu-rpg-frei-und-universell/05-narrator.md

 If there is going to be talk there needs to be listening. listen to your players and the things they tell you, either in conversation or when they do things with their character.
 Do stuff that relates to the Descriptors written on the player’s character sheets, because that is what they think is cool.

 Wo miteinander gesprochen wird, sollte zugehört werden.
 Lausche deinen Spielerinnen, wenn sie dir etwas sagen oder im Spiel mit ihren Figuren etwas tun.
-Benutze im Spiel Dinge, die mit den Beschreibern auf den Charakterbögen zusammenhängen, denn das sind die Dinge, die die Spielerinnen cool finden.
+Benutze im Spiel Dinge, die mit den Beschreibern auf den Figurenbögen zusammenhängen, denn das sind die Dinge, die die Spielerinnen cool finden.

 <!--(Écouter, c'est bien)
 S'il y a parole, il doit y avoir écoute. Écoutez vos joueurs et ce qu'ils vous racontent, que ce soit par la conversation ou par les actes de leurs personnages.
 Proposez des choses en relation avec leurs Descripteurs, parce que c'est ce qu'ils estiment "cool".-->